jacquelinechin/task-management-springboot/README.md

 #### HOW TO RUN

-1. Ensure you have Java installed.
-If not, download and install Java from `https://www.java.com/en/download/`
+1. Ensure you have JDK 23 or above installed.
+If not, download and install the latest JDK here `https://www.oracle.com/my/java/technologies/downloads/`

 2. Download `task-management-app.jar` in the repository.